 This is one of three provincial case studies conducted as part of a study of teacher education and development in Nepal commissioned by the British Council.
-The case studies form annexes to the main report, which provides full details of the objectives and methodology of the study.
-Overall, though, the goals of the research were to understand current approaches to teacher education and development in Nepal, with a focus on teachers of English, science and mathematics, and to make recommendations for improving the support teachers receive at both pre-service and inservice levels.
+The case studies form annexes1 to the main report, which provides full details of the objectives and methodology of the study.
+Overall, though, the goals of the research were to understand current approaches to teacher education and development in Nepal, with a focus on basic education teachers and secondary teacher of English, science and mathematics, and to make recommendations for improving the support teachers receive at both pre-service and in-service levels.